JS Kabylie: Hocine Aït Ahmed Stadium (since 2024)

-Interior view of the Hocine Aït Ahmed Stadium of Tizi Ouzou, in 2023.

 Exterior view of the Hocine Aït Ahmed Stadium of Tizi Ouzou at night, on March 30, 2023.

 Aerial view of the Hocine Aït Ahmed Stadium of Tizi Ouzou at night, in 2024.

 The Hocine Aït Ahmed Stadium is the club's third football stadium after the Oukil Ramdane Stadium (1946–1978) and the 1 November 1954 Stadium (1978–2024).
 This stadium has a capacity of 50,766 seats.
 Omar Malki a native of Bouira (Lakhdaria), in the Kabylia region is the architect who designed this new stadium.

+This stadium is part of a six-hectare multi-sport Olympic complex that also includes a 6,500-seat athletics stadium, a natural grass training pitch, and 12 buildings and annexes.

+Aerial view of the Hocine Aït Ahmed Stadium of Tizi Ouzou, before its opening.

 Announced in 2003, the construction of this stadium was not completed until 2023 after a series of delays and complications and required the intervention of four different construction companies between 2010 and 2023 (FCC Group, ETRHB Haddad, Mapa Group and Cosider Group).
 The JSK had succeeded in obtaining the promise of the construction of this new stadium from the former President of the Republic Abdelaziz Bouteflika, just after the club's third consecutive coronation in the 2002 CAF Cup.

 Hocine Aït Ahmed (1926–2015), founder of the Socialist Forces Front (FFS).

 The naming of this stadium sparked heated debate.
 The names of several prominent figures were mentioned as the name for this new Tizi Ouzou stadium.
 The most frequently cited were Abdelkader Khalef, emblematic president of the JSK during the 1970s and the most important president that the JSK had in its history, and Lounès Matoub, a popular singer and emblematic figure in the struggle for Berber (Amazigh) identity.
 Ultimately, on February 22, 2023, the name Hocine Aït Ahmed was chosen to appear on the stadium's pediment.
 A native of Tizi Ouzou, in the Kabylia region, he was a key figure in the Algerian War of Independence and, after independence, became one of the most fierce political opponents to the Oujda Group.

 On September 27, 2024, in championship, the JSK played its first official match in this stadium after a first test match that was played on June 18, 2023, during an U21 championship match.